-If your bombardier is bombing the target, releasing the bombs when his system is lined up then your Bombardier is Bombing Manually and uses the -3 Die Roll Modifier on Table 6-6.
+If your bomber is in formation and the bombardier is bombing the target, releasing the bombs when his system is lined up, then your Bombardier is bombing manually, and no negative modifier is incurred.
+Other modifiers may apply on Table 6-6.

-If your bombardier is releasing your bomber's bombs on command from the Lead Bomber in your Combat box then he uses the -2 bombing on command die roll modifier on Table 6-6.
+If your bomber is in formation and your bombardier is releasing your bomber's bombs on command from the Lead Bomber in your Combat box, then he uses the -2 bombing on command die roll modifier on Table 6-6.

-If the bomber is out of formation and bombing the target then the bombardier is always bombing manually and uses the -3 modifier on Table 6-6.
+If the bomber is out of formation and bombing the target, then the bombardier is always bombing manually and uses the -3 modifier on Table 6-6.